 Using a remote online notarization vendor vs. setting up your own RON system: 3 tips

-Which choice is best for you?
+Which is best for you?
 The answer depends on three important factors.

-1. Some states require the use of approved RON vendors.
+1. Many states require Notaries to use approved RON platforms.

-Some state RON laws require Notaries to use a RON vendor.
-In states such as Indiana and Michigan, Notaries must use a RON vendor chosen from an approved list.
-Florida Notaries must use a RON vendor compliant with state law, but the state does not recommend or endorse specific companies.
-In these states, you can't set up your own independent RON system.
+Many state RON laws require Notaries to use an approved RON vendor.
+In states such as Indiana and Michigan, Notaries must use a RON platform chosen from an approved list.
+Florida Notaries must use a RON provider that self-certifies their compliance with state law, but the state does not formally approve or recommend specific companies.
+In states requiring approval of platforms, you can't set up your own independent RON system unless you are prepared to meet state approval requirements which can be quite extensive and expensive.
+Most Notaries will not want to shoulder this extra regulatory burden, and thus choose to use an existing RON platform that handles compliance for the Notary.

-Other states may allow Notaries more flexibility to choose.
+Other states may allow Notaries more flexibility.
 In Texas, for example, Notaries may sign up with a RON vendor or use their own RON system.

-However, if you decide to go independent, remember you can't just start making video calls and performing RONs however you want to.
+However, if you decide to use your own system or platform, remember you can't just start performing RONs however you want to.
 Any system you use for remote online notarization must meet all your state's requirements.

-The advantage of using a RON vendor is that it allows "one-stop shopping" for Notaries starting remote online notarization services.
-Vendors typically set up any RON necessities for the Notary in one package, such as:
+The advantage of using a RON platform is that it allows "one-stop shopping" for Notaries starting out to provide remote online notarization services.
+Vendors typically provide all the following RON services for the Notary in one package:

 • Secure storage for video recordings of remote online notarizations.

-Some vendors also will provide Notaries with digital certificates, electronic seals, or training and tech support for their platform, which can be very helpful for Notaries who have little or no experience with RON or electronic documents.
+Some vendors also will provide Notaries with digital certificates, electronic seals, and training and technical support for their platform, which can be very helpful for Notaries with little or no experience with RON or electronic documents.
 A RON vendor's platform is designed to be user-friendly while obeying all state RON laws, said Joshua Curry, Customer Success Manager for SIGNiX.

-At the same time, this convenience comes with additional costs.
-RON vendors typically charge fees for using their services and some may require the Notary to split a portion of their notarization fees with the vendor.
+At the same time, this convenience comes at a cost.
+RON vendors typically charge subscription fees or per-transaction costs for using their services.
+Some may require the Notary to split a portion of their notarization fees with the vendor.
+Notaries must weigh whether cobbling together all these services in their own self-made system is more economical than buying into a third-party platform that provides these essential services at a fee.

-Another factor that can affect choosing a vendor is high demand due to COVID-19.
-Nationwide use of RON has skyrocketed this year due to pandemic safety concerns.
-Some Notaries have told the NNA they experienced delays signing up with vendors in some states due to the large number of new Notaries applying to perform RONs.
-Because of this, if you want to use a RON vendor, you may wish to allow extra time for possible delays getting started, depending on local demand.
+Another factor that can affect choosing a vendor is high demand.
+For example, in 2020 nationwide use of RON skyrocketed due to COVID-19 pandemic safety concerns.
+Some Notaries told the NNA they experienced delays signing up with vendors in some states due to the large number of new Notaries onboarding to RON platforms.
+Because of this, if you want to use a RON vendor, you may wish to inquire how long it will take to get started using your platform of choice.

 Phyllis Traylor of San Antonio, Texas, wanted her own state-compliant personal RON system.
 She found an identity-proofing service to identify her signers remotely, purchased her own digital certificate and uses Adobe software to electronically sign documents.
 All this required researching and purchasing different products and setting everything up herself, but Traylor said it significantly reduced her startup costs.
 "I probably would have paid 3 times as much to join a RON vendor," she said.

-At the same time, she acknowledged that setting up her own system took more time and effort, and may not be an ideal choice for Notaries lacking experience with software installation and other tech skills.
+At the same time, she acknowledged that setting up her own system took more time and effort.
+While it was the right choice for her, it may not be an ideal choice for Notaries lacking technology skills and experience.

 "You need to be at least somewhat tech-savvy.
 Not an IT professional, but you must be comfortable working with technology," said Traylor, who said her experience teaching courses in Adobe and Microsoft business software at local colleges helped her find the right technology solutions.